 Bali is known to surfing enthusiasts from around the world.
 For many decades, Bali, in Indonesia, has been one of the go-to places to catch some of the best surf waves.
 Nestled in the Java Sea, the coastline of Bali offers plenty of options for the beginner and the advanced surfer.
 There are two distinct surfing seasons here but it doesn’t matter when you go as both offer awesome wave opportunities.
-Along with the numerous Bali surf resorts and camps, this makes Bali a popular all year round surfing destination.
+The numerous Bali surf resorts, as well as surf camps, make Bali a popular all-year-round surfing destination.

 The island of Bali oozes natural beauty and is perhaps why it has earned the nickname “Island of the Gods”.
 The Balinese people are known for their warmth and hospitality and the great beaches are known in the surfing community for being world-class.
 Are you looking for a left-hand surf break or a right-hand surf break?
 A sandy bottom surf break or maybe a shallow reef break?
 However you roll, a surfing trip to Bali won’t disappoint.
 From the north to the south, the east to the west, Bali is home to plenty of beaches and all the good vibes you need to enjoy an amazing surf experience.

-The tropical climate means temperatures of around 30ºC (86ºF) all year round and the ocean is always warm and welcoming – perfect for beginners who may spend more time in the water than on the board to start with!
-We are going to take a look at a selection of beautiful Bali surf resorts, to help you decide where is best to stay if you want to catch some waves on your next trip here.
+The tropical climate means temperatures of around 30ºC (86ºF) all year round and the ocean is always warm and welcoming for a surf trip – perfect for beginners who may spend more time in the water than on the board to start with!
+We are going to take a look at a selection of beautiful Bali surf resorts, to help you decide where is best to stay if you want to catch waves on your next trip here.

 Umadewi Surf & Suites

 This four-star resort is on the west coast of the island, in Pulukan.
 Located right on the black sand and stone Medewi Beach you can hear the waves from the rooms at night.
-There is not a whole lot to do in the area other than relax and surf so it is ideal for those looking for a laid back time with the beach on their doorstep.
+There is not a whole lot to do in the area other than relax and surf so it is ideal for those looking for a laid back time with the beach on their doorstep, where they can simply keep their surf board at bay and relax.
 If you are looking for the lively atmosphere found in areas like Kuta then this place is not for you.

 Surf fact: Medewi Beach is a popular beach with surfers known for its year-round left-handed breaks.